 Egg protein powder is a great choice for people who want a high-quality animal-based protein powder but may be lactose intolerant.

 Soy protein is a great choice for vegans.
 It is low in fat and cholesterol.
-It generally doesn't taste as good as the others, and can be hard to dissolve in water.
+It generally doesn't taste as good as the others and can be hard to dissolve in water.
+(Here are the best protein powders that we recommend for vegans.)

 This is one of the oldest types of protein powder, but it isn't very popular.
 Brown rice protein has all of the essential amino acids, but it is extremely low in the ones that aid muscle building.
 Because of this, it isn't used very widely.